• About

 I also recommend heading to Upcountry Maui and checking out Mahalo Aleworks for some laid-back taproom vibes, great beer, and island views from their upstairs patio.
 They partner with Upcountry Sausage Co. and Marlow for food options that are excellent companions to beer!

-Kohola Brewing just opened up a new spot at Wailea Village.
+Kohola Brewing also opened up a new spot at Wailea Village.
 They lost their original location in Lahaina in the 2023 fires, and I’m so excited that they found a new home in South Maui!

 Lastly, Waikiki Brewing has a location in South Maui at The Shops at Wailea.
 I haven’t personally tried their beer, but it’s an option nonetheless!
 They also lost their West Maui location in the Lahaina fires